narduzzi/LauzHack2017/README.md

 Defaults :  Letter missing, impression ink stain</p>

 <h2>Methodology</h2>
-1) Align all images with a reference : ECC
+1) Align all images with a reference using ECC algorithms

-2) Default recognition by ROI : text areas
+2) ROI Parsing : Apply ECC by ROI (text areas)

-3) Threshold, Normalize
+3) Normalize, Threshold, Substract to get the difference

+4) Save the BW image with "activated" areas that correspond to defects.

+5) Crop ROI to get original missing/added/swapped letter

 Other pists explored :
-SIFT, ORD...
+SIFT, ORB, Standard Deviation...

 <h2>Results</h2>
-Mainly letters default are detected.
-Some false negative appear, due to differences between images.
+Mainly deleted letters are detected.
+Some false positive appear (dots, spots on the image).
+We also managed to detect some swapped letters.